-Queen Elizabeth II, UK’s longest-serving monarch, dead at 96
+Queen Elizabeth II, UK’s longest-serving monarch, dies at 96

 The dent in her popularity was brief.
 She was by now a sort of national grandmother, with a stern gaze and a kind smile.

 She was arguably the most famous person in the world.
 But her inner life and opinions remained mostly an enigma.
-The public saw only glimpses of her personality — her joy watching horse races at Royal Ascot, or her pleasure in the companionship of her beloved Welsh Corgi dogs.
+The public saw only glimpses of her personality — her joy watching horse races at Royal Ascot, or her pleasure in the companionship of her beloved Welsh corgi dogs.

 In 2015, she overtook her great-great-grandmother Queen Victoria’s reign of 63 years, seven months and two days to become the longest serving monarch in British history, and she kept working into her 10th decade.
 The loss of Philip at age 99 in 2021 was a heavy blow.